Friday, November 1, 2013

 Lester Bangs Lou Reed (Pt.
 1 of 2)

 [A few years ago, The Beast saw the film Frost/Nixon and thought about writing a parody centering on the legendary interviews conducted by rock critic Lester Bangs with punk godfather Lou Reed.
 It started off as a goof -- then quickly turned serious and pretentious, like the punk-rock version of Angels In America.
-It remains unfinished, but in light of the passing of Lou Reed this week, we decided to pull it out of the archives.
+It remains unfinished, but in light of the passing of Mr. Reed this week, we decided to pull it out of the archives.
 Here's some excerpts.]

 SCENE ONE